RobertK66/obc_1769_core/doc/m90_apendix_a.md

 - There where already errors found and fixed during the pegasus project.

 Reconsider if
-- LPC1769 gets included and supported in some better new 'Embedded Software development Comunities". (e.g. MCUXpressos new SDKs)
+- LPC1769 gets included and supported in some better and new 'Embedded Software Development Communities". (e.g. MCUXpressos new SDKs)

 Usage of OS/RTOS
 ----------------